 In Cricut Design space, design your labels.
 You can cut out your labels with a simple rectangle or circle shape or use a premade shape in Design Space.

 Create the shape of the label.
 Click “duplicate” until you have the number of labels you want to write & cut.

 Next, using a “write” font in Design Space, type the name of the label you want to create. (you can sort by “write” fonts in Design Space, it will save you loads of time looking for a font you like.)

 Type out your label, for example, “baking soda”, and make sure it fits in the label shape you created.
 Next, click ‘duplicate” to copy the label and paste it.
 Change the text in the next label to what you’d like (say sugar).
 Repeat until you have all of your labels.

 Tip: use the align button in the Edit Menu to perfectly center your text and label.

 Lastly, attach ONE label shape to ONE text box.
 (Don’t attach all of them to each other).
 You can find “attach” in the Edit menu.

 Two: Cut out your Labels

 Click Make it.
-When prompted load label material and the pen into the Cricut Joy.
+When prompted, load the label material and the pen into the Cricut Joy.
 It will write all of the letters.
-Next, when prompted swap out the pen for the blade.
+Next, when prompted, swap out the pen for the blade.